-- a.
-Once effective, the compact shall continue in force and remain binding upon each and every member state; provided that a member state may withdraw from the compact by specifically repealing the statute that enacted the compact into law. - b.
-Withdrawal from the compact shall be by the enactment of a statute repealing the same, but shall not take effect until one year after the effective date of such statute and until written notice of the withdrawal has been given by the withdrawing state to the governor of each member state. - c.
-The withdrawing state shall immediately notify the chairperson of the Interstate Commission in writing upon the introduction of legislation repealing the compact in the withdrawing state. - d.
-The Interstate Commission shall notify the other member states of the withdrawing state's intent to withdraw within 60 days after receiving notice provided pursuant to subsection c. of this section. - e.
-The withdrawing state shall be responsible for all dues, obligations, and liabilities incurred through the effective date of withdrawal, including any obligations for which the performance of the obligation extends beyond the effective date of withdrawal. - f.
-Reinstatement following withdrawal of a member state shall occur upon the withdrawing state reenacting the compact or upon such later date as determined by the Interstate Commission. - g.
-The Interstate Commission shall be authorized to develop rules to address the effect of withdrawal of a member state on licenses granted in other member states to physicians who designated the withdrawing member state as the state of principal licensure.
+- (a) Once effective, the Compact shall continue in force and remain binding upon each and every member state, provided that a member state may withdraw from the Compact by specifically repealing the statute which enacted the Compact into law. - (b) Withdrawal from the Compact shall be by the enactment of a statute repealing the same, but shall not take effect until one (1) year after the effective date of such statute and until written notice of the withdrawal has been given by the withdrawing state to the governor of each other member state. - (c) The withdrawing state shall immediately notify the chairperson of the Interstate Commission in writing upon the introduction of legislation repealing the Compact in the withdrawing state.

+(d) The Interstate Commission shall notify the other member states of the withdrawing state's intent to withdraw within sixty (60) days of its receipt of notice provided under subsection (c).

+- (e) The withdrawing state is responsible for all dues, obligations, and liabilities incurred through the effective date of withdrawal, including obligations the performance of which extend beyond the effective date of withdrawal. - (f) Reinstatement following withdrawal of a member state shall occur upon the withdrawing state's reenacting the Compact or upon such later date as determined by the Interstate Commission. - (g) The Interstate Commission is authorized to develop rules to address the impact of the withdrawal of a member state on licenses granted in other member states to physicians who designated the withdrawing member state as the state of principal license.

-Section 22.
-Dissolution.
+SECTION 22.
+DISSOLUTION.

-- a.
-The compact shall dissolve effective upon the date of the withdrawal or default of the member state which reduces the membership in the compact to one member state. - b.
-Upon the dissolution of the compact, the compact becomes null and void and shall be of no further force or effect, and the business and affairs of the Interstate Commission shall be concluded and surplus finds shall be distributed in accordance with the bylaws.
+- (a) The Compact shall dissolve effective upon the date of the withdrawal or default of the member state which reduces the membership in the Compact to one (1) member state. - (b) Upon the dissolution of the Compact, the Compact becomes null and void and shall be of no further force or effect, and the business and affairs of the Interstate Commission shall be concluded and surplus funds shall be distributed in accordance with the bylaws.